 - Establish the ‘learning gap'.

-Detail the skills or expertise needed to achieve each a goal that you currently lack or need to improve.
-Tip: Think about where you are now in relation to your goal.
+Detail the skills or expertise needed to achieve a goal that you currently lack or need to improve.
+The Thomas Personal Profile can provide insight into this, as well as your motivations which can be really helpful when trying to understand where you need to improve and what you need to focus less time doing.
+Also think about where you are now in relation to your goal.
 What are you really good at?
 Where do you think you need help?
 What might hold you back from reaching your goal?
 What feedback have you had from others in relation to the skills you need to meet your goal?

 - Development tactics.